Robert Willis (priest): Honours

-Willis was appointed a Commander of the Venerable Order of Saint John (CStJ) in 2001 and a Knight in 2009 (although the Order does not grant the use of the prefix "Sir").
-In 2011 he was appointed a deputy lieutenant of the county of Kent.
-He was awarded the Cross of St Augustine by the Archbishop of Canterbury, Dr Rowan Williams, in 2012.
+A Chaplain of the Order of St John since 1991, Willis was appointed a Commander of the Order of St John (CStJ) in 2001 and promoted to Knight (KStJ) in 2009.
+In 2011 he was appointed a Deputy Lieutenant for the county of Kent, and was awarded the Cross of St Augustine by the Archbishop of Canterbury, Dr Rowan Williams, in 2012.

-He was awarded an honorary Doctor of Divinity (DD) degree by the Berkeley Divinity School at Yale University in 2009 and an honorary Doctor of Civil Law (DCL) degree by the University of Kent in 2011.
+Willis was awarded an honorary doctorate of Divinity (DD) by the Berkeley Divinity School at Yale University in 2009 and an honorary doctorate of Civil Law (DCL) by the University of Kent in 2011.